eblairmckee/pitterpatter/README.md

-👋🏼 I made this project because I like to study while walking my dogs, but the repo can also be repurposed to create study guides for anything!

-If you want to use this repo as a study guide front end eng interview questions and CS concepts, it's deployed here.

-Otherwise, if you want to use this as a template to BYO study guides, make sure you follow the directions below _exactly_.
-This entire project relies on strong types and codegen, one mistake and it won't work.

           ___                       ___           ___           ___           ___
         /\  \          ___        /\  \         /\  \         /\  \         /\  \
         /::\  \        /\  \       \:\  \        \:\  \       /::\  \       /::\  \